ResonantGeoData/RD-WATCH/DEVELOPMENT.md

 6. To destroy the stack and start fresh, run `docker compose down`
    1. Note: this command does not destroy docker volumes, such as those associated with the postgresql and minio services.
 To destroy those as well, run `docker compose down -v`.

-### Running DB migrations manually
+### A note on database migrations
-The docker entrypoint script runs database migrations on container start.
-However, in some cases you may wish to run migrations manually;
-to do this, run the following command:
+Note that database migrations are _not_ run automatically.
+Anytime a new migration is introduced, you must run the following command to apply it:

 `poetry --directory django run django-admin migrate`